PRIVACY AND COOKIES

 Visitors to our website

 When someone visits www.beehivehoniton.co.uk we collect standard internet log information and details of visitor behaviour patterns.
-We collect this information in a way which does not identify anyone.
+We collect this information in a way that does not identify anyone.
 We do not make any attempt to find out the identities of those visiting our website.
 We will not associate any data gathered from this site with any personally identifying information from any source.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Automatic Collection of Information